openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/index.rst

 examples of different aspects of an Open edX site that are defined by its theme.

-Open edX provides a default theme that you can override by creating image.
+Open edX provides a default theme that is defined by page templates, CSS styling, and assets such as images that are provided in the Open edX code.
 You can change the appearance of the following parts of an Open edX site.

 * The Studio UI, which is used by course teams.